haskell-servant/servant/README.md

 introduces the core types and features of servant.
 After this article, you should be able to write your first servant webservices, learning the rest from the haddocks' examples.

+Other blog posts, videos and slides can be found on the [website](http://haskell-servant.github.io/)

 ## Contributing